Updated: Oct 2023

 If you smell nail polish, definitely inspect the area around your water heater.
 The smell of nail polish could mean that, well, you spilled nail polish somewhere nearby!
 This isn’t something to take lightly, since nail polish is highly flammable and should never be anywhere near your water heater.
 Clean up the spill ASAP and make sure the area around your water heater is free of clutter.

-4. Schedule a Combustion Appliance Zone (CAZ) test.
+- Schedule A Combustion Appliance Zone (CAZ) Test.

 There’s a very common phenomenon known as backdraft that could be the cause of your weird water heater smell.
 Backdraft involves s change in your system’s pressure, resulting in the emissions of your water heater being sucked into the house rather than blown out.
 Have your service provider perform a CAZ test to determine if this is your issue and take the appropriate steps to solve it.

-Perhaps your water heater does smell oddly, but nail polish isn’t quite the right word for it.
+Perhaps your water heater does smell odd, but nail polish isn’t quite the right word for it.
 If your water heater smells like sulfur, rotten eggs, or anything else out of the ordinary, call your service provider ASAP for an inspection.
-This could indicate a natural gas leak that will out your home and health at risk.
+This could indicate a natural gas leak that will put your home and health at risk.

 Does Your Water Heater Smell Like Nail Polish?
-Give us a call for your plumbing services needs today.
+Give us a call for your water heater service needs today.